Scott-Hewitt/gamedev-team-management-app/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization with role-based access control
-- Project management
+- Project management with status tracking and team assignment
-- Task tracking and assignment
+- Task tracking with priority, status, and assignment capabilities
-- Progress monitoring
+- Progress monitoring and reporting
-- Team collaboration
+- Team collaboration and communication
+- Comments system for tasks and projects
+- Comprehensive API for integration with other tools
+- Monitoring and observability with Prometheus/Grafana
+- Database migrations and seeding for easy setup
+- Docker support for development and production environments

 ## Database Schema